Georgetown Community Hospital Earns ACR Accreditation

 October 30, 2017

-Georgetown Community Hospital has been awarded a three-year term of accreditation in computed tomography (CT) as the result of a recent review by the American College of Radiology (ACR).
+Georgetown Community Hospital has been awarded a three-year term of accreditation in computed tomography (CT) and magnetic resonance imaging (MRI) as the result of a recent review by the American College of Radiology (ACR).
 CT scanning — sometimes called CAT scanning — is a noninvasive medical test that helps physicians diagnose and tailor treatments for various medical conditions.
+MRI is a noninvasive medical test the utilizes magnetic fields to produce anatomical images of internal body parts to help physicians diagnose and treat medical conditions.

 The ACR gold seal of accreditation represents the highest level of image quality and patient safety.
 It is awarded only to facilities meeting ACR Practice Parameters and Technical Standards after a peer-review evaluation by board-certified physicians and medical physicists who are experts in the field.
 Image quality, personnel qualifications, adequacy of facility equipment, quality control procedures and quality assurance programs are assessed.
 The findings are reported to the ACR Committee on Accreditation, which subsequently provides the practice with a comprehensive report that can be used for continuous practice improvement.